LBL-VPN is switching to MFA -- see more details here: https://go.lbl.gov/MFAVPN

 - To circumvent network filtering, the most notable example being traveling to China, where traffic is heavily filtered

-How do I use VPN?
+How do I use the LBL-VPN?

 The instructions for setting up Cisco AnyConnect can be found here.